 - The Cable Knitter’s Guide by Denise Sampson — This book will give you cable knitting patterns plus TONS of inspiration for incorporating simple and complex cables into your sweater designs.
 The book also includes detailed information about where you can find video stitch tutorials that go along with each cable pattern — giving you ample support to succeed with implementing lovely cables into your unique sweater designs.

-- Japanese Knitting Stitch Bible by Hitomi Shida — If you can get beyond the steep learning curve, the jaw-dropping-INCREDIBLE lace, cable and textured knitting stitch patterns in this stitch dictionary will give you the means to design some of the most impressive knitwear pieces you could possibly imagine.
+- Japanese Knitting Stitch Bible by Hitomi Shida — The jaw-dropping-INCREDIBLE lace, cable and textured knitting stitch patterns in this stitch dictionary will give you the means to design some of the most impressive knitwear pieces you could possibly imagine.

 You don’t need ANY of these additional resources to succeed with your sweater design work; but if you want to add colorwork, cable patterns or lace patterns to your sweaters, all of those resources are good ones to consider buying in addition to 6,000+ Pullover Possibilities.